pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 `
 ```

-Properties:
+Required: Set a unique UserId (UTF-8 string up to 92 alphanumeric chars) per user/device.
+Without it, the client can’t connect.

+### Parameters

 - SubscribeKey
   - Type: string
   - Default: n/a
-  - Description: Subscribe key from the Admin Portal.
-Required.
+  - Subscribe key from the Admin Portal.
 - PublishKey
   - Type: string
   - Default: None
-  - Description: Publish key from the Admin Portal.
-Required if publishing.
+  - Publish key from the Admin Portal (required if publishing).
 - SecretKey
   - Type: string
   - Default: None
-  - Description: Secret key, required only for modifying or revealing access permissions.
+  - Secret key (required for modifying or revealing access permissions).
 - SetUserId
   - Type: UserId
   - Default: n/a
-  - Description: userId to use.
-UserId takes String as an argument.
-Must be a unique, UTF-8 string up to 92 alphanumeric characters.
-Required to connect; without it the client won’t connect.
+  - UserId to use.
+Takes String as an argument.
+Must be unique per user/device; required to connect.
 - AuthKey
   - Type: string
   - Default: None
-  - Description: If Access Manager is used, this AuthKey is sent with restricted requests.
+  - Used on all restricted requests when Access Manager is enabled.
 - Secure
   - Type: bool
   - Default: True
-  - Description: Use SSL.
+  - Use SSL.
 - MessageQueueOverflowCount
   - Type: int
   - Default: 100
-  - Description: Fires PNRequestMessageCountExceededCategory when a single subscribe response contains more than this many messages.
+  - Fires PNRequestMessageCountExceededCategory when a single subscribe response exceeds this message count.
 - ConnectTimeout
-  - Type: int
+  - Type: int (seconds)
   - Default: 10
-  - Description: Maximum time to establish a connection (seconds).
+  - Max time to establish a connection.
 - SubscribeRequestTimeout
-  - Type: int
+  - Type: int (seconds)
   - Default: 310
-  - Description: Subscribe request timeout (seconds).
 - NonSubscribeRequestTimeout
-  - Type: int
+  - Type: int (seconds)
   - Default: 10
-  - Description: Non-subscribe request timeout (seconds).
 - FilterExpression
   - Type: string
   - Default: None
-  - Description: Subscribe with a custom filter expression.
+  - Custom subscribe filter expression.
 - Origin
   - Type: string
   - Default: ps.pndsn.com
-  - Description: Custom origin if needed.
-To request a custom domain, contact support and follow the request process.
+  - Custom origin if needed.
+For a custom domain, contact support and follow the request process.
 - MaximumReconnectionRetries
   - Type: int
   - Default: 50
-  - Description: Number of reconnection retries before giving up.
+  - Number of reconnection retry attempts before giving up.
 - SetPresenceTimeout
   - Type: int
   - Default: 0
-  - Description: Presence timeout (seconds).
-Server considers the client alive for this duration; client sends periodic heartbeats.
-If no heartbeat arrives within the timeout, the client is marked inactive and a “timeout” event is emitted on the presence channel.
+  - Presence timeout; server considers client alive if periodic heartbeats arrive within this time.
+Emits “timeout” on presence channel on inactivity.
 - SetPresenceTimeoutWithCustomInterval
   - Type: int
   - Default: 0
-  - Description: How often the client sends heartbeats.
+  - Custom heartbeat interval.
 For shorter presence timeouts, set roughly to (SetPresenceTimeout / 2) - 1.
 - SuppressLeaveEvents
   - Type: bool
   - Default: n/a
-  - Description: When true the SDK doesn't send leave requests.
+  - When true, the SDK does not send leave requests.
 - MaxIdleConnsPerHost
   - Type: int
   - Default: 30
-  - Description: Sets HTTP Transport’s MaxIdleConnsPerHost.
+  - Sets HTTP Transport’s MaxIdleConnsPerHost.
 - FileMessagePublishRetryLimit
   - Type: int
   - Default: 5
-  - Description: Number of retries for Publish File Message failures.
+  - Publish File Message retry attempts.
 - CryptoModule
+  - Type:
+    - crypto.NewAesCbcCryptor(CipherKey, UseRandomInitializationVector)
-  - Type: crypto.NewAesCbcCryptor(CipherKey, UseRandomInitializationVector) or crypto.NewLegacyCryptor(CipherKey, UseRandomInitializationVector)
+    - crypto.NewLegacyCryptor(CipherKey, UseRandomInitializationVector)
   - Default: None
-  - Description: Cryptography module used for encryption/decryption of messages and files.
-Takes CipherKey and UseRandomInitializationVector as arguments.
-See CryptoModule below.
+  - Module used to encrypt/decrypt messages and files.
+Pass CipherKey and UseRandomInitializationVector as arguments.
+See CryptoModule section.
 - CipherKey
   - Type: string
   - Default: None
-  - Description: Deprecated; pass to CryptoModule instead.
-If set, all communications to/from PubNub will be encrypted.
+  - Deprecated: pass via CryptoModule instead.
+If set, communication is encrypted.
 - UseRandomInitializationVector
   - Type: bool
   - Default: true
-  - Description: Deprecated; pass to CryptoModule instead.
+  - Deprecated: pass via CryptoModule instead.
 When true, IV is random for all requests (not just file upload).
 When false, IV is hard-coded for all requests except file upload.
 - UUID
   - Type: string
   - Default: n/a
-  - Description: Deprecated; use userId instead.
-Required to connect if userId is not set.
+  - Deprecated: use userId instead.
+Required to connect if used.

 ##### Disabling random initialization vector
 Disable random IV only for backward compatibility (<5.0.0).
-Do not disable random IV in new applications.
+Do not disable for new applications.

 #### CryptoModule

 CryptoModule encrypts and decrypts messages and files.
-From 7.1.2, you can configure the algorithms.
+From 7.1.2, you can choose algorithms.

+- Options:
+  - Legacy 128‑bit encryption.
-- Options: legacy 128‑bit encryption and recommended 256‑bit AES‑CBC.
+  - Recommended 256‑bit AES‑CBC.
-- If you don’t set CryptoModule but set cipherKey and useRandomInitializationVector in config, the client uses legacy encryption.
+- If CryptoModule is not set but cipherKey and useRandomInitializationVector are set in config, the client uses legacy encryption.
-- For details, utilities, and examples, see Encryption.
+- For configuration details, utilities, and examples, see Encryption.

 ##### Legacy encryption with 128-bit cipher key entropy
-To keep using legacy encryption, no changes are required.
-To use the recommended 256‑bit AES‑CBC encryption, explicitly set it in config.
+You can keep legacy encryption.
+To use recommended 256-bit AES-CBC, explicitly set it in config.

 ### Sample code

 ##### Reference code
-Self-contained snippet ready to run.
-Includes necessary imports and method execution with console logging.
+Self-contained snippet for reference and console logging.

 ##### Required User ID
-Always set UserId to uniquely identify the user or device.
-Persist it and keep it unchanged for the lifetime of the user or device.
-Without it, you won’t be able to connect.
+Always set a persistent UserId for the user or device.

 ```
 1